oroinc/documentation/user_guide/reports.rst

 Reports
 =======

-The Oro Platform gives you the opportunity to create customized reports about the entities in your application.
+The Oro Platform gives you the opportunity to create customized reports using data from the application.

 To manage your custom reports, go to *Reports & Segments* → *Manage Custom Reports*.
-You'll see a list of all created reports:
+You'll see a list of all the created reports:

 .. image:: /user_guide/img/reports/reports.png